michandhercode/michandhercode/README.md

 Hey!
 I'm **Mich** ✨

-I'm an **IT student specializing in Software Development**, with a growing focus on **Artificial Intelligence and Machine Learning**.
+I'm an **IT student specializing in Software Development**.

-I enjoy turning ideas into working applications and exploring backend systems, databases, and UI/UX.
-Currently, I'm diving into Python, machine learning fundamentals, and the math behind intelligent technologies.

-This is my personal space to document what I build, experiment with, and explore as I grow as a developer. ☁️
+This is my personal space to document my projects and experiments as I grow as a developer. ☁️

 <br/>